 Branch Basics Cleaning Soap seems expensive.
 How does it compare to other products?

 Au contraire!
 Remember that we sell our soap in concentrate form.
+Buying Branch Basics Soap for your home may save you as much as half of your yearly cleaning budget.
 The average cost of 32 oz “green” cleaners – many of which still contain harmful chemicals – is $6.18 (or $0.20 per ounce) and their uses are very limited.
-At the gallon concentrate – retail price, Branch Basics Cleaning Soap makes 24 all-purpose spray bottles (32 oz), costing $3.48 each, or $0.11 per ounce, versus average cleaners which cost about $0.20 per ounce.
+A 12 oz bottle of The Concentrate makes 6 All-Purpose spray bottles (24 oz), costing only $3.67 each (or $0.15 per ounce)!
+Our larger Concentrates cost as little as $0.08 per ounce for an All-Purpose cleaner.

 Also, while we recommend a 1:5 dilution, most jobs can be cleaned effectively with much more water, bringing the average cost per ounce even lower.
 For example, streak-prone surfaces require just a few drops of concentrate in a 32 oz bottle and a cap-full of concentrate is all you need in a large carpet-cleaning machine.
 Finally, think of all the products you can replace with this one concentrate: cleaners, de-greasers, produce wash, laundry detergents, pesticides and body soaps.

 FACT: According to the Bureau of Labor Statistics, the average American household spends $659 on cleaning supplies per year.
-The 5-gallon pail of Branch Basics is enough to last this same household for at least a year, replacing virtually all cleaning products and costs only $355.05.
+The 2.5-gallon container of Branch Basics is enough to last this same household for at least a year, replacing virtually all cleaning products and costs only $315.

 Is there an expiration date?

-How long will a gallon of concentrate last?
+How long will 32 oz of The Concentrate last?

 It depends on what you use it for, how often you clean, and the size of your home and family.
-Customers that use it for EVERYTHING (laundry, hand & body soap, dishes, floors, produce, etc.) go through a gallon in about 3-6 months.
+Customers that use it for EVERYTHING (laundry, hand & body soap, dishes, floors, produce, etc.) go through 32 oz in about 3-6 months.
 If you’re just using it to make spray bottles for general cleaning, a gallon can last over a year.